Understanding who your key customers are and who to prioritize isn’t always easy but, in a challenging market, it is even more essential.

 4. The technology premium

-No matter how your business prioritizes its customers, sales enablement technology can act as a major driver of client retention, delivering valuable metrics about historic customer interactions and buying patterns that can inform the best way to conduct client relations in the future.
+No matter how your business prioritizes its customers, sales enablement technology can act as a major driver of client retention, delivering valuable metrics about historical customer interactions and buying patterns that can inform the best way to conduct client relations in the future.

 The beauty of the sales enablement platform is that it is equally adept at helping sales teams to identify growth possibilities – such as the opportunity to cross and upsell – as well as flagging risk factors alike, including when customer spend in a particular area has dropped uncharacteristically.